forkphorus/sb-downloader/README.md

 ### Aborting

-You can also abort the download after starting it.
+In browsers, you can also abort the download after starting it.
 Note that while we try to stop ongoing and future network activity, some activity may continue for a brief period depending on what step the download process was on.
 Regardless, the Promise returned by download* should reject (although not necessarily immediately) if abort is called before it resolves.

+Requires separate AbortController polyfill in Node.js version older than v15.

 ```js
 const abortController = new AbortController();